rashyad/readcsv/README.md

 ## Not Ready For Public Use!

-Initially, the library would be able to read csv and return it as nested vec and as json.
+The library aims to provide fast and simple methods to read both excel and csv files.